 While PFM crowns can be made from a variety of metals or metal alloys, our Lake Forest practice chooses to use 14 carat gold.
 Of course, you may feel like our use of gold instead of other metals is quite luxurious!
 However, since nobody is going to be seeing the metal, exactly, you may then find yourself why we would bother relying on this type of metal instead of something else.
 There’s some very good information here!
 First, unlike other metals, gold lends quite a warm cast that is barely seen through the translucent porcelain layers over it because it’s very easy to camouflage (unlike cooler tones).
 Next, gold is extremely biocompatible, which means it is much less likely to cause any type of irritation or harm to natural, organic tissues than other metals.
 Translation: It’s a safe, friendly metal for your mouth!

-Why PFM Crowns are A Great Treatment Option
+Why PFM Dental Crowns are A Great Treatment Option

 At the end of the day, PFM crowns are a great treatment option for some patients, and the quality and appearance of the crown greatly depends on the quality of the materials used in its fabrication, as well as the skill of the dentist in placing the crown.
-At our practice, we proudly use only the best dental materials to ensure your restoration always looks great—from the time it is placed to 10 years down the road.
+At our practice, we proudly use only the best dental materials to ensure that your restoration will make your smile look better.
+This will be true from the time it is placed to 10 years down the road.
 Dr. Fondriest’s unique skill in cosmetic dentistry means that he can offer exceptional, detail-oriented care that focuses on beautiful results.
 When it comes to restoring your smile, finding a dentist who has skill and years of experience in crafting exceptional cosmetic results is crucial.

-Receive Esthetically Exceptional PFM Crowns At Our Practice
+Receive Esthetically Exceptional PFM Dental Crowns At Our Practice

 See our team soon to discuss the benefits of selecting a porcelain-fused-to-metal crown to restore and beautify your smile.
 Feel free to schedule a visit with Dr. Fondriest by calling Lake Forest Dental Arts at (847) 234-0517.
 We proudly serve the Chicago Metro area and patients from around the country.